Budget monitoring

 Budget monitoring regulations

 Schools must monitor income and expenditure against their delegated budget.
-The headteacher is to monitor the budget monthly, throughout the year.
-This function cannot be delegated to finance staff or a bursar service.
+The headteacher is to monitor the budget monthly throughout the year with the support of the school business manager and/or responsible finance managers.
+This function cannot be delegated to the bursarial service.

-Budget monitoring reports should be prepared and presented periodically, at least six times a year, as stated as a requirement in the DfE SFVS Guidance issued in April 2019 and updated in June 2021 to the full governing board (GB) for review.
-Governors may request more frequent reports, and these must also be presented to appropriate committees.
+Budget monitoring reports should be prepared and presented periodically, at least six times a year, as stated as a requirement in the DfE SFVS Guidance last updated in March 2023 to the full governing board (GB) for review.
+Governors may request more frequent reports and these must also be presented to appropriate committees.
+Ealing LA recommend monitoring reports to be provided monthly.

 Each school’s GB’s may determine the form and contents of financial reports, but the following basic information should be considered as the minimum for inclusion: